-- responding and communicating in class (workplace skills: teamwork, communication, problem-solving, cooperation and the ability to build and maintain professional relations) - the ability to comprehend, digest and apply unit content (workplace skills: setting effective and attainable goals, gathering material, creative thinking and exploring new ideas and viewpoints) - awareness, perception and effective note-taking in lectures (workplace skills: critical analysis, client interviews and peer meetings) - Overall, the aim of this unit is to introduce students to corporate regulation in Australia and to create an awareness of corporate issues.
+- responding and communicating in class (workplace skills: teamwork, communication, problem-solving, cooperation and the ability to build and maintain professional relations) - the ability to comprehend, digest and apply unit content (workplace skills: setting effective and attainable goals, gathering material, creative thinking and exploring new ideas and viewpoints) - awareness, perception and effective note-taking in lectures (workplace skills: critical analysis, client interviews and peer meetings) - Overall, the aim of this unit is to introduce students to legal regulation and principles in Australia and to create an awareness of legal, particularly corporate, issues.
 Within this clear broad aim are several specific target outcomes that will become identifiable as the unit progresses.
 These will be accomplished as each Lecture Area is covered.
-The unit aims to assist students to achieve the following specific target outcomes:
+The unit aims to assist students to achieve the following specific target outcomes: - Awareness of the main characteristics of the Australian legal system - Understand rights and obligations arising from the law - Understand core aspects of contract, tort and consumer law - Understand the law of agency

-- Understand the characteristics of the various forms of business organisations. - Understand the past and present corporate legislative framework. - Understand how companies are formed and different types of companies. - Understand the company constitution and how it affects the company's activities. - Understand the ways in which a company may raise finance. - Understand corporate management issues, in particular the role and obligations of directors. - Be aware of corporate governance matters including the impact of relevant ethical issues. - Understand how shareholders rights are protected. - Understand how the Corporations Act regulates acquisition and disposal of shares. - Understand corporate insolvency in the current regulatory environment. - Apply the law clearly to analyse and solve problems relating to company law. - Develop an interest in, and an understanding of, current corporate issues.
+- Understand the characteristics of the various forms of business organisations. - Understand the past and present corporate legislative framework. - Understand how companies are formed and different types of companies. - Understand the company constitution and how it affects the company's activities. - Understand the ways in which a company may raise finance. - Understand corporate management issues, in particular the role and obligations of directors. - Be aware of corporate governance matters including the impact of relevant ethical issues. - Understand how shareholders rights are protected. - Understand how the Corporations Act regulates acquisition and disposal of shares. - Understand personal and corporate insolvency in the current regulatory environment. - Apply the law clearly to analyse and solve problems relating to company law. - Develop an interest in, and an understanding of, current corporate issues.